-15. Borrowing
+15. Borrowing costs

-This account pertains to the Group's non-revolving term credit facility with Scotiabank (Anguilla) Limited amounting to EC\$20,250,000 obtained on October 20, 2009.
-Significant provisions of the credit facility are as follows:
+This account pertains to the interest expense incurred by the Group on the Company's non-revolving term credit facility with Scotiabank (Anguilla) Limited amounting to EC\$20,250,000 obtained on October 20, 2009.
+The loan facility with Scotiabank (Anguilla) Limited was paid off in April 2014 by the Group.